Skip to main content

 Fundamentals

-Understanding the legal requirements for an employer-sponsored under the (ADA) begins with a foundational concept ∞ the preservation of individual autonomy and the prevention of discrimination.
+Understanding the legal requirements for an employer-sponsored wellness program under the Americans with Disabilities Act (ADA) begins with a foundational concept ∞ the preservation of individual autonomy and the prevention of discrimination.
 Your health information is deeply personal.

 The law recognizes this, establishing a framework that allows for the promotion of health-conscious behaviors within the workplace while simultaneously protecting your rights.
 At its core, the ADA ensures that your participation in any wellness initiative that involves medical questions or examinations is genuinely voluntary.

-It means that you cannot be denied health insurance, have your benefits reduced, or face any adverse employment action for declining to take part in a or biometric screening.
+It means that you cannot be denied health insurance, have your benefits reduced, or face any adverse employment action for declining to take part in a health risk assessment or biometric screening.
 The choice to share your health data must be yours alone, free from coercion.

 A wellness program that includes medical inquiries must be voluntary and designed to promote health, not to function as a tool for discrimination.